lducas/Cyclotomic-QISVP-Effective/README.md

 # Cyclotomic-QISVP-Effective
 Determining the effective approximation factor of quantum algorithm [CDW17] for SVP in cyclotomic ideals.
-THis code comes in support of the article:
+This code comes in support of the article:

 On the Shortness of Vectors to be found  by the Ideal-SVP Quantum Algorithm, Léo Ducas, Maxime Plançon, Benjamin Wesolowski.